oren/jacob-is-awesome/readme.md

 * Hack on random shit

-If there is a specific technology you would like to hack with us, let me know!
+If there is a specific technology you would like to learn, let me know!